cloudfoundry/cf-mysql-release/README.md

 ### Upload Stemcell<a name="upload_stemcell"></a>

-The latest final release expects the Ubuntu Trusty (14.04) go_agent stemcell version 2719.3 by default.
-Note: there are important security fixes in this version of the stemcell; we recommend updating if your are using an older stemcell.
-This release may not work with newer stemcells as it may have dependencies on libraries which have been removed from newer stemcells.
-Stemcells can be downloaded from http://boshartifacts.cfapps.io/file_collections?type=stemcells; choose the ubuntu trusty go_agent stemcell 2719.3 for your infrastructure ([vsphere esxi](https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/vsphere/bosh-stemcell-2719.3-vsphere-esxi-ubuntu-trusty-go_agent.tgz) or [aws xen](https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/aws/bosh-stemcell-2719.3-aws-xen-ubuntu-trusty-go_agent.tgz)).
+The latest final release expects the Ubuntu Trusty (14.04) go_agent stemcell version 2831 by default.
+Older stemcells are not recommended.
+Stemcells can be downloaded from http://bosh.io/stemcells; choose the appropriate stemcell for your infrastructure ([vsphere esxi](https://d26ekeud912fhb.cloudfront.net/bosh-stemcell/aws/light-bosh-stemcell-2831-aws-xen-hvm-ubuntu-trusty-go_agent.tgz) or [aws hvm](https://d26ekeud912fhb.cloudfront.net/bosh-stemcell/aws/light-bosh-stemcell-2831-aws-xen-hvm-ubuntu-trusty-go_agent.tgz)).

 ### Upload Release<a name="upload_release"></a>